Pathway To Policy

 Are you a PhD student, early or mid-career researcher or practitioner researching or working in health promotion or public health?
 Do you want to see your research inform government and other agency decision making?

-Phase 1 of PHAIWA’s exciting new knowledge translation online course Pathway to Policy is launching in March.
+Phase 1 of PHAIWA’s exciting new knowledge translation online course Pathway to Policy has now launched.
 This is a FREE online course which will give you the skills to develop key messages and disseminate more detailed findings via mediums other than traditional methods such as reports and peer reviewed journal articles.
 The aim is to see your work translated into policy.

 What you can expect from Phase 1: 5 module online course; hints & tips, videos, interesting articles, quizzes and activities, and support from PHAIWA – all designed to enhance your skills to enable your research and findings to inform policy.